RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 A parser using `map`, `FromStr::from_str` and `unwrap` can parse the first line but panics with a bad error message for the second one.
 To handle parsing failures `Magic` needs to be able to represent them.
-Usual approach for dealing with failing computations in Rust is with help from the `Result` type works well here.
+The usual approach for dealing with failing computations in Rust is with help from the `Result` type.

 ```rust
 struct Magic<T>(Result<T, String>);